networkservicemesh/networkservicemesh/docs/spec/dns-integration.md

   Corefile: |
     {domain} {
         log
-        fanout {IP addresses}
+        forward . {IP addresses}
         ...
     }
 ```
-2) Deploy nsm-coredns.
+2) Deploy coredns.
 You can deploy it as sidecar for your Pod (see below).
 ```
 ...
 spec:
     spec:
       containers:
         #containers...
-        - name: nsm-coredns
+        - name: coredns
-          image: networkservicemesh/nsm-coredns:lateest
+          image: networkservicemesh/coredns:lateest
           imagePullPolicy: IfNotPresent
           volumeMounts:
             - name: config-volume